katydid/proofs/README.md

 ### Pair Programming Proofs

-We have pair programming sessions on some Saturdays 14:00 - 17:00 UK time, starting 29 October.
+We have pair programming sessions on some Thursdays 18:00 - 20:00 UK time.

-- If you would like to watch, this will be streamed on [Twitch](https://www.twitch.tv/awalterschulze) starting at 14:30.
-We will use the time from 14:00 to 14:30 for preparation.
+- If you would like to watch, this will be streamed on [Twitch](https://www.twitch.tv/awalterschulze).
 - If you would like to do more than watch and join us inside the zoom session, then please make sure you have met the [prerequisites](https://github.com/katydid/proofs#prerequisites) and email [Walter](https://github.com/awalterschulze).

 ### Plan